-Hiya I'm Chris, white van man by trade and a photographer in my spare time.
+Hiya I'm Chris, Professional photographer by trade.
 My love of peregrines comes from when I first saw a DVD about them at Derby back in 2009.
 A few years later in 2011 we had a pair turn up at Norwich Cathedral, I went to photograph them and was hooked.
 I started to document them throughout the year and soon became a regular at the Cathedral, running a Facebook and Twitter account dedicated to the Norwich peregrines.

 When I heard Cromer had a pair of peregrines on the Church I paid a visit and witnessed them mating.
 I was invited to take part in the initial visit to the top of the Church tower to investigate the possibilites of installing a nesting platform and camera.
 After the peregrines started to visit the newly installed platform we established the Cromer Peregrine Project.
 After a successful first season I updated the cameras and we now stream the live images online for the enjoyment of thousands of people from all over the planet.

 I have installed peregrine cameras all over the UK as well as given advice on the set up and running of CCTV systems for all sorts of birds, the success of the Cromer set up has led to a glut of copycat installs, I like to think I have taken the world of bird nest monitoring to the next level and I am proud of my achievements in this sector.

 Together with my wife Kim we run the Cromer peregrines social media accounts as well as visiting Cromer regularly to take pictures of these amazing birds.
 The love shown to these birds by the townsfolk of Cromer never fails to amaze me and they always draw a crowd, especially when the juveniles first take flight, they fan out onto the local buildings which can offer excellent views of the young peregrines.